EasySensors/ButtonSizeNode/README.md

 Things worth mentioning about the  [MySensors](https://www.mysensors.org/) Arduino sketch:

 Define which radio we use – here is RFM 69 with frequency 433 MHZ and it is HW type – one of the most powerful RFM 69 radios.
-If your radio is RFM69CW - comment out this // #define MY_IS_RFM69HW
+If your radio is RFM69CW - comment out line with // #define MY_IS_RFM69HW
 ```c++
 // Enable and select radio type attached
 #define MY_IS_RFM69HW